Why do you need website feedback?

 You can use analytics tools to find out when website visitors visit and leave your website and but analytics don’t tell you the whole story - analytics don’t tell you the HOW and WHY.
 That’s why you need website feedback on your website.

-Traditionally, website owners used a website survey form with a bunch of questions targeted to improve various aspects of business like bounce rates, conversion rates, etc. Generally, these feedback surveys include a list of questions and a scale used for answer.
+Traditionally, website owners used a website survey form with a bunch of questions targeted to improve various aspects of business like bounce rates, conversion rates, etc. Generally, these feedback surveys include a list of questions and a scale used for answers.
 Here’s a common example of one website feedback survey:

 Can you imagine filling out a survey with question after question, after a solid 1 minute and you're still nowhere near completing the survey?
 It would be a truly terrible experience!

 Don’t make giving website feedback become a chore

 Collecting website feedback is supposed to be part of your website, while it might sound like a good idea to build your own 10-question feedback form for your website, it generally discourages your website visitors from giving you feedback.

 Your goal should be to make the process of giving feedback as easy and as painless as possible for your visitors, and it should not be a chore for your website visitors.

 You can use Howuku's Website Feedback Tool as an easy and efficient to collect useful information for you to improve your website.